Alchemy-Notes/FRONTEND/README.md

 * Paul Brubaker--  [GitHub](https://github.com/p-brubaker) | [LinkedIn](http://www.linkedin.com/in/paul-brubaker-a94597176/)

 # Why Note(d)??
-Note(d) was created by developers for developers at any staging in their career.
-We really want to emphasize that developers spend a lot of time googling things, all the things.
+Note(d) was created by developers for developers at any stage in their career.
+We really wanted to emphasize that developers spend a lot of time googling things, all the things.
 We were passionate about reducing the time it took to find the solution or answer to an issue.
-We designed an app that saves code snippets and keeps them formatted so it's readable.
+We designed an app that saves notes, ideads, solutions, or code snippets that keeps them formatted so it's readable.
 Whether it's how to create a react app or remembering what an error was, note(d) will keep those values stored away for you!

 # How
 * Login by creating a username && password || GitHub OAuth.